miguelmota/ethereum-development-with-go-book/README.md

 ## Contributing

-Instruction for adding a new translation:
+Instructions for adding a new translation:

 1. Set up [development environment](#development)